qtepics/qtepics.github.io/getting_started.md

 # <a name="Introduction"></a><span style='color:#006666'>Introduction</span>

-There are number of different types of EPICS Qt users, and getting started is different for each type.
+There are number of different types of EPICS Qt users, and getting started is different for each user type.
 EPICS Qt users can broadly be divided into the following categories (note a user may "belong" to more than one category):

-*  Code down-loader and builder - this user knows how to down load and install the Qt development tool suite and download the source code from GitHub and build the EPICS Qt framework and QEGui display manager.
+*  Code down loader and builder - this user knows how to down load and install the Qt development tool suite and download the source code from GitHub and build the EPICS Qt framework and QEGui display manager.

-*  Code rich plugin and/or application developer.
+*  Code rich plugin and/or application developer - this user know how to develope his/her own plugins and/or own Qt display manager.

 *  Code free form designer - this user if familiar with designer (Qt's form design tool) as well as the standard Qt widget set, the EPICS Qt widget set and any other